 For Bible references in this video, check the description on YouTube.

-TW: Suicide, Abuse, Mental Health Disorders, Depression, Self-Harm
+CW: Suicide, Abuse, Mental Health Disorders, Depression, Self-Harm

-But we acknowledge that sometimes counseling isn't possible.
+We want to acknowledge that sometimes counseling isn't possible.
 Counseling can be expensive, even with the sliding scale many offices use, and sometimes other circumstances get in the way.
 In that case, we'll do the best we can to encourage and equip you to make it through to the next day.
-You are WORTH IT, friend.
-And our desire is to help every person know the depths to which they are loved by the God of the universe (John 3:16; 1 John; Psalm 86:15).

 Suicidal thoughts come from such a variety of reasons, it's impossible to give a blanket answer.
 Perhaps this is the first time you've ever considered suicide; it's a vague idea with no real weight to it.
 Or maybe it's been a matter of months or even years that you've been resisting overwhelming urges to make the pain stop in any way possible.
 Maybe these thoughts have had a wide spectrum of intensities at different times.
+Please know that these temptations are not a sin; they are a symptom of your circumstances—whether it is spiritual, physical, mental, or emotional.

 When you break a bone, you're in immense amounts of pain.
 The issue isn't the pain itself, but the broken bone.
 You find ways to manage the pain as you work to heal the brokenness.
 The brain is similar.
-Often times, suicidal ideation or suicidal thoughts result from extreme or severe depression or some other type of mental health disorder.
+Often times, suicidal ideation or suicidal thoughts are a result of extreme or severe depression or some other type of mental health disorder.
 The brain is very complex, and sometimes the symptoms of mental illness manifest in terrifying ways.

-Please know that having mental health disorders is NOT a failing; they're a malfunctioning part of the human body in a fallen world that gets sick.
-Having depression or suicidal thoughts does NOT mean your emotional, spiritual, or mental ability to "just deal with it" has bombed; they're your brain's collapse under pressure when your pain is heavier than your ability to carry it.
+Having depression or suicidal thoughts does NOT mean your emotional, spiritual, or mental ability to "just deal with it" has bombed.
+They don't mean you're a bad person or a bad Christian.
+They're your brain's collapse under pressure when your pain is heavier than your ability to carry it.

 If we don't have enough help with coping mechanisms, supportive communities, health management, medication (if needed), then of course our minds are going to self-destruct.

-Knowing that suicidal thoughts are a biological malfunction can help to an extent, but the pain is still there.
-How do we go forward when almost every single part of our mind is screaming to JUST STOP?
-If possible, while your brain is clear, create a counterplan for you to seek when your brain is LESS clear.
+If possible, while your brain is clear, create a counterplan for you to refer to when your brain is LESS clear.
 A counterplan can take the place of another plan—the plan your suicidal thoughts are telling you.
 Your counterplan may involve contacting specific people, hiding certain objects from yourself, going through a meditative routine, etc.

 Do you live with someone you can instantly go sit with when the thoughts get bad?
 Can you give them any objects you may use to harm yourself?
 Do you have a visual reminder of things that bring you joy or remind you of things worth living for?
 I have a "happy board" above my desk that is filled with photos of good friends, good memories, and pictures from shows and movies that remind me of goodness.
 I also have pets that rely on me to take care of them.
 Do you have pets that rely on you?
 A family member?
 A friend?

-If you don't have someone close by who you can trust, keep a hotline number written down where you can easily access it.
+If you don't have someone close by whom you can trust, keep a hotline number written down where you can easily access it.
 There are hotlines for abuse survivors, suicidal ideation sufferers, and those in LGBTQ+ community that have been ostracized or abused by family or friends.
 Scroll down and find the most relevant resources for what you need, and keep them on hand.

 But...the pain is still there.
 What if it doesn't stop?